 B. Dive deeper into delays and stoppage

-DPRs can be analysed to better understand and reduce the most commonly observed causes for delays.
+DRs can be analyzed to better understand and reduce the most commonly observed causes for delays.
 This helps stakeholders identify possible areas of improvement to achieve better operational efficiency.

 C. Consumption Analysis

-Fuel sensor data is analysed into a dynamic dashboard, helping the client gain an understanding of the fuel consumption trends for their operations.
+Fuel sensor data is analyzed into a dynamic dashboard, helping the client gain an understanding of the fuel consumption trends for their operations.